pjones1063/USB_to_RS232/README.md

  * Purchase a USB to RS232 Adapter with PL2303 Chipset (on Amazon)

  * Install java JVM on linux and/or Pi host

+ * Install the librxtx-java API -> sudo apt-get install librxtx-java

+ * Install the JSch API ->  from http://www.jcraft.com/jsch/

  * run on Pi/Linux as ->    $ ./usbModem.jar "-s=/dev/ttyUSB0" "-b=19200"
     where: